-The University of Houston, Department of Campus Recreation seeks an energetic and passionate professional to join our dynamic team of recreational leaders.
-The Assistant Director is responsible for the day to day operation and staff supervision of a comprehensive Recreational Sports program that consists of Intramural Sports, Sport Clubs, and Camps/Family Programs.
+The University of Houston, Department of Campus Recreation seeks an energetic and passionate professional to join our dynamic team of recreation leaders.
+The Assistant Director is responsible for the day to day operation and staff supervision of a comprehensive Recreational Sports program that consists of Sport Clubs, Camps/Family Programs and Intramural Sports.
 The Assistant Director will be responsible for development, long-range planning and assessment, budget, risk management, and maintaining accurate records of participation.
-This position reports to the Associate Director of Campus Recreation.
+This position reports to the Associate Director of Campus Recreation for Programs and Assessment.

 Responsibilities will include but are not limited to:

 Directs the recruitment, selection, supervision, payroll process, and evaluation of staff and students; provide guidance, and is responsible for professional development and training for staff.

 Provides supervision to the Coordinator for Recreational Sports and Family Programs and assists with the supervision of the Graduate Assistant for Recreational Sports and Family Programs.

 Provides leadership and direction for a comprehensive Sport Club, Youth/Family, and Intramural Sports programs; ensures department policies and procedures are in compliance with local and state regulations; creates various reports including annual and semiannual reports as needed.

 Assess, evaluate and mitigate risk for programs, implement departmental emergency action plan, inspect campus program areas and fields, and contribute to the Departmental Safety Committee.

 Responsible for scheduling and coordinating departmental programs; consults with and responds to participant questions and concerns.

 Develop, plan, and implement long range strategic plans and assessment of student development, learning outcomes, evaluations of programs, services and staff.

 Develop program budgets, monitor expenses and revenue goals, and identify opportunities for fundraising, sponsorship and grants to support programs and events.